Psyyke/A.C.A.S/docs/usage.md

 You can use <a target="_about" href="app?shl=chessEngineProfile">profiles</a> to run multiple chess engines at once.
 Keep in mind that some features might not work well with multiple engines running, but most should work fine.
 If you notice some feature acting weirdly with multiple engines, don't be alarmed.

 Profiles can also be used to just store different configurations if you <a target="_about" href="app?shl=engineEnabled">disable the engine</a>.
+You can remove a profile by clicking the fire emoji at the right.

+<div class="gas" data-t></div>

 ## Languages 🌐

 <img src="assets/images/example5.png">

 You can change the language using the flag dropdown found on the top right on the <a target="_about" href="app">GUI</a>.